MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 We wish to start the process by having a 28 day open consultation period.

-During this period we would like to encourage members of the community, both developers and users alike, to comment on and ask questions about the proposed relicensing effort.
+During this period we would like to encourage members of the community, both developers and users, to comment on and ask questions about the proposed relicensing effort.
 The aim is to ensure that relicensing is indeed in the interest of the community.
-We will do our best to account for any raised concerns before attempting to continue with the long and time-consuming process of relicensing.
+We will do our best to account for any concerns raised before attempting to continue with the long and time-consuming process of relicensing.

 We wish to open this converstation on our [public forums]({% link